phivk/gradu.al/content/ambassadors/index.md

 ---
 ---

 ### Here to help

-New sessions are added to this page by Alice or Bob.
-For questions, reach out to them on the community space.
+New sessions are added to this page by Philo and Gunnar.
+For questions, reach out to them on the [MozFest Slack](https://www.mozillafestival.org/en/slack/).